oh-sully/DataSci-IntershipChallenge/README.md

 # DataSci-IntershipChallenge
-For Shopify's Data Science Data Science Internship
+For Shopify's Data Science Data Science Internship<br>
 All data, or references to the data, and the questions and answers for the challenge, can be found in the shopify jupyter notebook (shopify.ipynb)